 Dividend per share

-With over 700,000 shareholders, BASF is one of the largest publicly owned companies with a high free float.
-An analysis of the shareholder structure carried out at the end of 2020 showed that, at around 20% of share capital, the United States and Canada made up the largest regional group of institutional investors.
-Institutional investors from Germany accounted for around 11%.
-Shareholders from the United Kingdom and Ireland hold 8% of BASF shares, while investors from the rest of Europe hold a further 12% of capital.
-Approximately 36% of the company’s share capital is held by private investors, nearly all of whom reside in Germany.
-BASF is therefore one of the DAX 30 companies with the largest percentage of private shareholders.
+With over 900,000 shareholders, BASF is one of the largest publicly owned companies with a high free float.
+An analysis of the shareholder structure carried out at the end of 2022 showed that, at around 19% of share capital, the United States and Canada made up the largest regional group of institutional investors.
+Institutional investors from Germany accounted for around 6%.
+Institutional investors from the United Kingdom and Ireland hold 7% of BASF shares, while investors from the rest of Europe hold a further 11% of capital.
+Approximately 45% of the company’s share capital is held by private investors, nearly all of whom reside in Germany.
+BASF is therefore one of the DAX companies with the largest percentage of private shareholders.

 BASF has participated in the program established by the international organization CDP (formerly the Carbon Disclosure Project) for reporting on data relevant to climate protection since 2004.
-CDP is an international organization representing around 515 investors with over $106 trillion in assets and more than 150 major organizations with $4 trillion in purchasing power.
-In 2020, BASF again scored an A– on CDP’s Climate List, giving it Leadership status.
-In the scoring framework used by CDP in 2020, BASF was ranked among the best 25% of the participating chemical companies.
-To achieve its climate targets, BASF is continually optimizing existing processes and is increasingly using energy from renewable sources.
-BASF is also developing completely new low-emission production processes.
-The company bundles this work in its ambitious carbon management.
+CDP represents over 680 investors with over $130 trillion in assets and more than 280 major organizations with $6.4 trillion in purchasing power.
+In 2022, BASF again scored an A– on CDP’s Climate List, giving it Leadership status.
+Among other things, the assessment considers the transparency of emissions reporting, the handling of risks and opportunities arising from climate change, the climate protection strategy and CO2 reduction measures.

-In the CDP assessment for sustainable water management, BASF again achieved the top grade of A and thus Leadership status.
+BASF achieved the top rating of A in the CDP assessment for sustainable water management.
 The assessment takes into account how transparently companies report on their water management activities and how they reduce risks such as water scarcity.
 CDP also evaluates the extent to which product developments can contribute to sustainable water management for customers of the companies assessed.
-BASF continues to implement its sustainable water management target at all relevant production sites (Verbund sites and sites in water stress areas).
+BASF continues to implement its sustainable water management target at all relevant production sites.

-Assuming that dividends were reinvested, BASF’s share performance rose by 2.3% in 2020.
-The DAX 30, the benchmark index of the German stock market, rose by 3.5% over the same period, while the European EURO STOXX 50 index lost 3.2%.
-The global industry index MSCI World Chemicals gained 14.8%.
+Assuming that dividends were reinvested, BASF’s share performance declined by 19.7% in 2022.
+The benchmark indexes of the German and European stock markets – the DAX 40 and the EURO STOXX 50 – fell by 12.3% and 9.5% over the same period, respectively.
+The global industry index MSCI World Chemicals lost 15.5%.

 American depositary receipts (ADRs) allow U.S. institutional and retail investors to trade and own non-U.S. companies directly through the U.S. equity markets.
 BASF has a sponsored level 1 program, which is traded on OTC-QX, the platform for international quality companies on OTC markets.
-BASF’s ADR (Symbol: BASFY) is part of the OTC-QX30 index, which comprises the 30 largest ADR programs listed on OTC markets.
+BASF’s ADRs (Symbol: BASFY) are now included in International PremierQX, the highest OTC market tier.

 Around 30 financial analysts regularly publish studies on BASF.
 The latest analyst recommendations for our shares as well as the average target share price ascribed to BASF by analysts can be found online at basf.com/analystestimates.